Shared value in action

 Safer at home

 Too often, homes are lost or damaged due to weather, crime and natural disasters.
-We’re helping Australians protect what they love: their home, family, community and livelihood.
+We’re helping our customers protect what they love: their home, family, community and livelihood.

 Extreme weather events lead to a large number of home claims.
 In partnership with the SES, our StormSafe campaign helps people minimise risks in their home when storms hit, reducing loss and claims.
-StormSafe reached three million people last year and won the NSW Resilient Australia award for disaster preparedness.
+Approximately 90% of people who saw our joint storm preparedness campaign reported taking preventative action, paving the way for a reduction in claims costs and business revenue growth.

 Meanwhile, more than 200,000 people learnt more about the common risks that threaten their homes by visiting our Safer Homes website.
 The website demonstrates some of the risks we consider when determining insurance premiums, and teaches people how to reduce these risks.